rich-iannone/greenwood/.github/CONTRIBUTING.md

-# Contributing to greenwood
+# Contributing to Greenwood

-Thanks for your interest in improving greenwood!
+Thanks for your interest in improving Greenwood!
 This project is in active early development (see [`ROADMAP.md`](../ROADMAP.md)).
 Contributions of code, tests, docs, and R-parity fixtures are all welcome.